SongminYu/Ariadne/README.md

 > ✨ **No registration required** — Just open and start exploring.
 Bring your own API key (Google Gemini), and you're ready to go.
 When you're done, download your entire thought map as a ZIP file containing both an interactive HTML and a Markdown summary.
 >
 > 📝 **Currently only Google Gemini supported** — This is because the site is hosted on GitHub Pages (static hosting), and Google is the only major AI provider that allows direct browser-to-API calls without CORS restrictions.
-Get yours here: https://aistudio.google.com/api-keys.
+Get your Google API-Key here: https://aistudio.google.com/api-keys.

 ## The Problem